TurBoss/blt/doc/parseargs.rst

 -----------

 The **blt::parseargs** command creates a new TCL command to parse command-line arguments.
-A *parseargs* object is general ordered parseargs of nodes.
+A *parseargs* object is list of arguments.
 Each node has both a label and a key-value list of data.
 Data can be heterogeneous, since nodes do not have to contain the same data fields.
 It is associated with a TCL command that you can use to access and modify the its structure and data.
-Parseargs objects can also be managed via a C API.

 SYNTAX
 ------

 **blt::parseargs create** ?\ *parserName*\ ?    ?\ *switches* ... ?
-  Creates a new parseargs object.
-The name of the new parseargs object is returned.
+  Creates a new parser object.
+The name of the new parser object is returned.
 If no *parserName* argument is present, then the name of the parseargs is automatically generated in the form "parseargs0", "parseargs1", etc.  If the substring "#auto" is found in *parserName*, it is automatically substituted by a generated name.
 For example, the name ".foo.#auto.bar" will be translated to ".foo.parseargs0.bar".

-  A new TCL command (by the same name as the parseargs) is created.
+  A new TCL command (by the same name as the parser) is created.
   Another TCL command or parseargs object can not already exist as *parserName*.
-If the TCL command is deleted, the parseargs will also be freed.
+If the TCL command is deleted, the parser will also be freed.
 The new parseargs will contain just a root node.
-Note that parseargss are by default, created in the current namespace, not the global namespace, unless *parserName* contains a namespace qualifier, such as "fred::myParseargs".
+Note that parsers are by default, created in the current namespace, not the global namespace, unless *parserName* contains a namespace qualifier, such as "fred::myParseargs".

+  **-addhelp** *boolean*
+    If true, adds a help argument to the argument list that displays the usage.
+The default is "0".

+  **-abbreviations** *boolean*
+    If true, indicates to accept abbreviations of both long and short argument names when parsing argument.
+The default is "0".

+  **-epilog** *string*
+    Text string displayed in the help after the initial usage.
+The default is "".

+  **-error** *errorList*
+    Specifies the types of conditions that should generate errors in the parser. *ErrorList* is a TCL list of error conditions.
+It can contain any combination of the following.

+    **badoption**
+      Generate an error if an word that looks like an option is not found in the parser's list of arguments.

+    **extraargs**
+      Generate an error the parser does not match all words.
+Any word that's left over will trigger an error.

+    The default is "badoption".

+  **-help** *helpMesg*

+  **-prefixchars** *charString*
+    Specifies the set of characters used to prefix options.
+The default is "-+".

+  **-program** *programName*
+    Specifies the name of the program or command to be displayed in the usage.
+The default is "".

+  **-usage** *usageString*

 **blt::parseargs destroy** ?\ *parserName* ... ?
-  Deletes one of more parsers.  *ParseName* is the name of the parser returned by the **create** operation.
+  Deletes one of more parsers.  *ParserName* is the name of the parser returned by the **create** operation.
 The TCL command associated with *parserName* is also removed.

 **blt::parseargs exists** *parserName*
   Indicates if the parser object *parserName* exists. *ParserName* is the name of a parser object created by the **create** operation.
-Returns "1" if the named background exists, "0" otherwise.
+Returns "1" if the named parser exists, "0" otherwise.

 **blt::parseargs names** ?\ *pattern*\ ... ?
   Returns the names of all the command-line parsers.
-If one or more *pattern* arguments are provided, then the name of any parseargs matching *pattern* will be returned. *Pattern* is a **glob**\ -style pattern.
+If one or more *pattern* arguments are provided, then the name of any parser matching *pattern* will be returned. *Pattern* is a **glob**\ -style pattern.

 OPTIONS VS POSITIONAL ARGUMENTS